outday29/wander/README.md

 pip install wander
 ```

-You need to have Python version of 3.10 or above to use this library.
+You need to have Python version 3.10 or above to use this library.

 ## Usage